How to Save $5,000 Fast in 9 Simple Ways

 Total savings of $5,668 per year – every year!!!!
 Now that’s how to save money.
 More for you less for them.
 If you can’t get your savings from the tips above, we’ve added a few more low hanging fruit below to help you reach your budget goals:

 The average Canadian credit debt is around 2,800.
-If we assume you are paying around an 18.99% interest rate, and you transfer your balance to a 0% introductory rate for 12 months, at a cost of 1% to process the transfer, you will save $503/year.
-You Save: $503/year
+If we assume you are paying around an 18.99% interest rate, and you transfer your balance to a card with a promotional balance transfer rate of about 1% for the first 6 months that then jumps to 13%, you can come in at savings of $335.72/year.

 Assuming that you buy 1 medium coffee per day at Tim Horton’s for about $1.30, you spend $474.50/year on coffee!
 If you’re buying your coffee at Starbucks or Second Cup you could be saving double, up to $900 per year!
 You Save: $474/year